backdrop-contrib/file_resup/README.md

 File Resup
 ---------------------

-File Resup is a multi-file upload solution for Backdrop CMS.
-It is a port of the Drupal 7 module of the same name.
+File Resup is a multi-file or multi-image upload solution for Backdrop CMS.

 CONTENTS OF THIS FILE
 ---------------------